 But Mellow is too expensive for most of us anyway…

 ONAN is probably the most bought electric skateboard drive train at this moment (as Mellow has just begun to ship).

 It has been rebranded by a lot of resellers.

-Griffin Boards particularly has been doing a good job in communicating with customers – testing the ONANs before they commit into reselling, providing after-sale services, giving feedback to the manufacturer for issues and for improvements.
+Griffin Boards particularly have been doing a good job in communicating with customers – testing the ONANs before they commit into reselling, providing after-sale services, giving feedback to the manufacturer for issues and for improvements.

 You can check out Griffin Board’s site if you are interested in the ONAN and are from the states.